dotnet/dotNext/docs/features/cluster/gossip.md

 The terminal window of the peer will display discovery events.
 Each peer exposes the following HTTP resources that can be examined using Web Browser:
 * GET _https://localhost:3262/neighbors_ can be used to obtain a list of neighbors visible by the peer.
 You can change _3262_ to the port number of the appropriate peer.
 According to HyParView, each peer may have partial view of the entire cluster so the list of neighbors may differ
-* GET _https://localhost:3262/rumour_ can be used to spread the rumour across all peers in the mesh.
+* GET _https://localhost:3262/rumor_ can be used to spread the rumor across all peers in the mesh.
 The terminal window associated with each launched peer will display the identifier of the broadcast message